MVerghese/RobotCognition/index.md

 ## Announcements:
 - 1/24: Robot Cognition is going remote!
 We will still be at the same time, use the [Zoom](https://cmu.zoom.us/j/99437954829?pwd=L2FEME1hRnQ1cEUyR1c0T2QwRWpMZz09) link to attend.
 - 1/24: The link to [paper presentation signups](https://docs.google.com/spreadsheets/d/10RE4KiY3ZumaqzCZBNk6CT7m3wucn7s-S0a8OULHnuQ/edit?usp=sharing) is posted.
-Presentation slots highlighted in green are availible.
+Presentation slots highlighted in green are available.
 Note some slots already have assigned papers, while other slots are for you to present a paper of your choice.
 See the list of papers for options, or contact us if you would like to present a paper not on the list!

 ## Course Description: